2023 Most Popular Public Health Bachelor's Degree Schools

 Public Health majors at UC Berkeley take out an average of $12,840 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $304, assuming that the borrower is on a 10-year repayment plan.

-University of Arizona did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #19 on the list.
-Located in the large city of Tucson, University of Arizona is a public school with a fairly large student population.
+University of Arizona landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+Located in the city of Tucson, University of Arizona is a public college with a very large student population.

 Of the 221 students majoring in public health at University of Arizona, 16% are male and 84% are female.